Progress

 Broken Bones and Sprains

-Bone, joint and muscle injuries are common.
-It isn’t always possible to determine whether or not a bone is broken at a glance; often times, an x-ray is needed.
+Bone, joint, and muscle injuries are common.
+It isn’t always possible to determine whether or not a bone is broken at a glance; oftentimes, an x-ray is needed.

 When dealing with a possible broken bone or sprain, take the following steps: